ivangka/atm-simulation/README.md

 # ATM Simulation

 An ATM simulation project designed to emulate the core functionalities of a real-world automated teller machine (ATM).
 This project includes essential features such as account management, secure user authentication, and detailed transaction handling.
 It supports multiple users and accounts, allowing for a realistic simulation of banking operations.
-Users can perform various actions, including depositing and withdrawing money, checking account balances, and viewing transaction histories
+Users can perform various actions, including depositing and withdrawing money, checking account balances, and viewing transaction histories.

 ## Features